 Everyone knows not to judge a book by its cover, yet that’s exactly what most people end up doing.
 On a digital shelf that’s occupied by thousands of other ebooks, the ebook cover design is the first thing that catches a potential customer’s eye and encourages them to explore the book further.

-A professional, attractive cover also says something about the contents of the book itself and can relay just as much information to your customers as the book’s title and short description.
+A professional, attractive cover also says something about the contents of the book itself and can relay just as much information to your customers as the book’s title and description.

 1. Browse the Competition